matthew-ia/cayo/README.md

 Once you run your project, you'll see directory named `.cayo` in your project's root.
 This directory is used for Cayo's internal output.
 Its contents are served during `cayo dev`, and used to build your project during `cayo build`.

-Thi directory can be deleted at any time.
+This directory can be deleted at any time.
 Every time you run `cayo dev` or `cayo build` it will be recreated and updated as needed.

 ## Config